OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Member_Management.md

 !!! info "Note"

-    "External member" is not a role.
+    "External member" is not a OpenOlat role.
 An external member can have all roles except owner (role that can be used to delete the whole project).

 ## Roles